Back to National Guide

 In South Australia, Consumer and Business Services (CBS) administers building work contractor licences.
 Plastering work that constitutes building work requires a Building Work Contractor's Licence.

-• Verify the licence on the CBS licence search
+• A current SA building work contractor licence (verify on the CBS licence search)

-• Ask to see completed cornice work, especially mitred corners
+• Examples of completed cornice work, especially mitred corners (corners are where quality shows)

-• For heritage matching, confirm experience with period profiles and custom moulding
+• For heritage matching, confirmed experience with period profiles and custom mould-making

-• For square-set, confirm Level 5 finishing capability
+• For square-set or shadowline, demonstrated Level 5 finishing capability under AS/NZS 2589

-• Get a written quote specifying profile, rooms, and whether removal is included
+• A written quote specifying the profile type and size, number of rooms, linear metres, and whether old cornice removal is included

 How We Calculate

 Estimates are based on current plasterer rates in the Adelaide metropolitan area, adjusted for property age and typical cornice styles in SA.
 All prices include GST.
-Figures cover standard residential cornice installation.
+Figures cover standard residential cornice installation including supply, fitting, and finishing to a paint-ready surface.
 Heritage restoration with custom-moulded profiles may exceed these ranges.

 Know what you need?